kyadanarw/ensemble_deeplearning_COVID-19_UnbalancedData/README.md

 * Matplotlib
 * OpenCV
 ## Data
-we developed and trained DeepLabV3+-based lung segmentation using a combined dataset from Montgomery (MC), Shenzhen, and Japanese Society of Radiological Technology (JSRT) databases.
+We developed and trained DeepLabV3+-based lung segmentation using a combined dataset from Montgomery (MC), Shenzhen, and Japanese Society of Radiological Technology (JSRT) databases.
 The COVID-19 Radiography Database is used for classification of COVID-19 from normal and pneumonia chest x-rays.
 * Montgomery Dataset
 * Shenzhen Dataset
 * Japanese Society of Radiological Technology (JSRT) Dataset